ydaniels/crossbarhttprequests/README.md

 Fork of the original package by `Eric Chapman at The HQ`_, only supporting Python 3+ versions using python-requests module.
 Which means you can pass params like proxies, auth, certificate verify etc. to the Client.
+Check python-requests for extra args you can use

 ## Revision History
   - v0.1.3:
-    - Switched to python-requests module to support more options passed to the client
+    - Switched to python-requests module to support more params passing to the client
   - v0.1.2:
     - Added "ClientCallRuntimeError" exception for general errors
   - v0.1.1: